 GET THE LOOK: Get the look using Stoneworks Bradstone Pavers laid in an ‘Old Town’ pattern.
 Border your path with a Liriope or similar for controlled path over-growth with minimal maintenance.

 Nothing looks worse than a patch of worn grass or a bare garden bed, so why not spruce up your garden with stepping stones?

 Formalised pathways throughout your garden create a sense of overall considered design, and prevent unnecessary wear and tear showing through.
 Stepping stones are a great, low-maintenance way to create these formalised pathways without breaking the bank.

 A short path to the wheelie bins, or a cut-through from the garage, provide perfect opportunities to utilise stepping stones, which are straightforward and extremely fast to install.

 For a professional result, it’s best to lay your steps onto a wet bed of mortar or cement.
 All you’ll need is a string line, a spirit level, a wheelbarrow for mixing the mortar, and a shovel.
 Check out the DIY guides and videos here for more info.

 GET THE LOOK: Get the look using Euro Classic Pavers in Cyprus.
-Lay your pavers on concrete to make sure they don’t move around and fill the spaces with a while pebble such as Cream Quartz
+Lay your pavers on concrete to make sure they don’t move around and fill the spaces with a while pebble such as Honey Pebble

 Put up a picket fence